9 Scenic National Park Campgrounds to Stay at in Your Campervan

 Acadia National Park, Maine

 Seawall Campground is located on the western side (the “quiet side”) of Mount Desert Island on the Maine Coast.
 Campers can walk to the beach in just 10 minutes, stretch their legs on a nearby trail or kayak on Echo Lake.
 The 45,000-acre park also has many historical structures to check out.
 All campsites are by reservation only and open six months in advance.
+As of 8/7/2020, all campgrounds in Acadia National Park are closed.
+There are plenty of scenic, private campgrounds nearby to chose from.

 Closest Escape Depot: New York